 Nolife is an insane geek or nerd so passionate by his computer activity that he:she spends all his time with his/her passion neglecting everything else and in consequence has no (or very few) social life.
 No comment …

-The notification area is located in the taskbar at the bottom (or the top) right of the screen.
+The notification area is usually located at the right of the taskbar.
 You can usually find in there, the time, the network indicator, the sound volume.
 This is where the messages appear when the system has something to tell you (eg the battery is running empty, updates are available …)

 This is the set of software that manages the computer hardware and provides common services for the application programs.
 By extension, it is also viewed as the main interface with the end users.